 If you are not a British citizen, or a national of a country in the European Economic Area (EEA) or Switzerland, you will need a visa before you travel to the UK.
-To obtain a visa, you need to meet the requirements of UK Visas and Immigration (UKVI), which is responsible for managing migration in the UK.
+To obtain a visa, you need to meet the requirements of UKVI, which is responsible for managing migration in the UK.

 The points-based immigration system governs the way individuals from outside the EEA can work, train or study in the UK.
 Information for all new applications from non-EEA nationals can be found on the points-based system page of this website.

 Some occupations are recognised by UKVI as 'shortage occupations'.
 If an occupation is on the national shortage occupation list, it means that there are not enough suitably qualified and skilled workers from the resident labour market to fill the available vacancies.
-In these instances, a non-EEA national may be appointed to the job if they meet all the eligibility crietria without the employer having to advertise to the resident labour market in the first instance.
+In these instances, a non-EEA national may be appointed to the job if they meet all the eligibility criteria without the employer having to advertise to the resident labour market in the first instance.
 A full list of the shortage occupations can be found on the gov.uk website.

 Definition of a resident worker